-The drop can be a controlled movement to take advantage of the down phase, it can be a literal drop, i.e. just letting the weight fall down into racking position, controlled drop, or it can be a pull down in which the drop is accelerated by pulling it down into racking position.
-What you use depends on your goals, if you’re training for strength and your program requires you to take advantage of the eccentric phase then you would control the down phase and perform it as slow as possible, if you’re going for high reps, speed and power then you’d want the kettlebell to come down as quickly as possible and choose either the drop or pull.
+The drop can be a controlled movement to take advantage of the down phase, it can be a literal drop, i.e. just letting the weight fall down into a racking position, a controlled drop, or it can be a pull-down in which the drop is accelerated by pulling it down into racking position.
+What you use depends on your goals, if you’re training for strength and your program requires you to take advantage of the eccentric phase then you would control the down phase and perform it as slowly as possible, if you’re going for high reps, speed and power then you’d want the kettlebell to come down as quickly as possible and choose either the drop or pull.

-- create tension
+- Create tension

-- overhead lockout
+- Overhead lockout

 - lift heels